 The inner Hebridian Island of Tiree is easier to visit than maybe first thought.
 Take the direct train from Glasgow to Oban, then the ferry the next day to the beautiful island of Tiree.
 The island's history dates back to Neolithic times, then from the 6th-century signs of Pictish language and culture have been found.
 In later years signs of the Viking and Norse settlers then finally under Scots rule and the Clans.
 Great for walking, water sports, and wildlife.
 Also don't miss the Skerryvore Lighthouse Museum and Treshnish Isle Exhibition.

 A great place to be based on the Isle of Tiree is The Millhouse Hostel, located by the Old Mill not just shrouded in history but many a possibility for wildlife spotting.
 Keep a lookout for the otters that play in the wheel pool pond.

 Isle of Coll

 The Inner Hebridean Islands are a haven for bird watchers and nature lovers.
-With Coll being home to Corncrake’s and I was surprised to see the number of Geese!
-I believe the three to watch out for are the pink-footed, Grey and Canadian Goose.
-During the summer months you can take a guided walk with the local RSBP on Coll.
+With Coll being home to Corncrake’s and I was surprised to see a large number of Geese!
+I believe the three to watch out for are the pink-footed, Grey, and Canadian Goose.
+During the summer months, you can take a guided walk with the local RSBP on Coll.

-Did you know that the Isle of Coll has also been awarded with the “dark skies” status.
+Did you know that the Isle of Coll has also been awarded the “dark skies” status?
 One of the best places in the U.K for stargazing.

 Isle of Gigha